I am a PhD Student at the University of Texas at Austin and Student Researcher at Google DeepMind. My PhD advisor is Ray Mooney.

-I completed my B.Sc. and M.Sc. in Computer Science at Brown University, where I was advised by Stefanie Tellex and George Konidaris in the Humans to Robots Lab. |
+Timeline: I completed my B.Sc. and M.Sc. in Computer Science at Brown University, where I was advised by Stefanie Tellex and George Konidaris in the Humans to Robots Lab.
+During my PhD, I was a consultant and research scientist at Blackbird.AI, where I created Compass, an agentic research and analysis application for multimodal social media content.
+Before my PhD, I worked at Luminoso in Boston, contributing to ConceptNet.

 News